 Each of the Funds is a "mutual fund trust" as defined in the Tax Act.
-Provided each Fund continues at all times to qualify as a mutual fund trust for purposes of the Tax Act, units of each series of the Funds, if issued on the date hereof, would be a qualified investment within the meaning of the Tax Act for trusts governed by registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, registered disability savings plans, registered education savings plans, and tax-free savings accounts.
+Provided each Fund continues at all times to qualify as a mutual fund trust for purposes of the Tax Act, units of each series of the Funds, if issued on the date hereof, would be a qualified investment within the meaning of the Tax Act for RRSPs, RRIFs, DPSPs, RDSPs, RESPs,

+TFSAs and FHSAs.
 The Funds will observe the requirements in the Tax Act applicable to unit trusts and mutual fund trusts, and will, in addition, observe the following investment restrictions that provide that a Fund will not:

-- invest in or hold (i) securities of or an interest in any non-resident entity, an interest in or a right or option to acquire such property, or an interest in a partnership which holds any such property if the Fund (or the partnership) would be required to include any significant amounts in income pursuant to section 94.1 of the Tax Act, (ii) an interest in a trust (or a partnership which holds such an interest) which would require the Fund (or the partnership) to report income in connection with such interest pursuant to the rules in section 94.2 of the Tax Act, or (iii) any interest in a non-resident trust (or a partnership which holds such an interest) other than an "exempt foreign trust" for the purposes of section 94 of the Tax Act; - own any property that would be "taxable Canadian property" (as such term is defined in the Tax Act if the definition were read without paragraph (b) thereof) or other "specified property" (as such term is defined in subsection 132(4) of the Tax Act (as it was proposed to be amended in the proposed amendments to the Tax Act released on September 16, 2004)) if the aggregate fair market value of such property would exceed 10% of the fair market value of all property owned by the Fund;

-- invest in securities that would be a tax shelter investment within the meaning of section 143.2 of the Tax Act: or - invest in any securities of an entity that would be a controlled foreign affiliate of such Fund for purposes of the Tax Act.
+- invest in or hold (i) securities of or an interest in any non-resident entity, an interest in or a right or option to acquire such property, or an interest in a partnership which holds any such property if the Fund (or the partnership) would be required to include any significant amounts in income pursuant to section 94.1 of the Tax Act, (ii) an interest in a trust (or a partnership which holds such an interest) which would require the Fund (or the partnership) to report income in connection with such interest pursuant to the rules in section 94.2 of the Tax Act, or (iii) any interest in a non-resident trust (or a partnership which holds such an interest) other than an "exempt foreign trust" for the purposes of section 94 of the Tax Act; - own any property that would be "taxable Canadian property" (as such term is defined in the Tax Act if the definition were read without paragraph (b) thereof) or other "specified property" (as such term is defined in subsection 132(4) of the Tax Act (as it was proposed to be amended in the proposed amendments to the Tax Act released on September 16, 2004)) if the aggregate fair market value of such property would exceed 10% of the fair market value of all property owned by the Fund; - invest in securities that would be a tax shelter investment within the meaning of section 143.2 of the Tax Act; or - invest in any securities of an entity that would be a controlled foreign affiliate of such Fund for purposes of the Tax Act.